The Aussie band, who are headlining Coachella this year, have promised "new sounds" in 2019

 At some point in 2019!
-When it was announced that Tame Impala would be headlining Coachella in 2019, the band shared a picture of the festival lineup on Instagram, accompanied by the tantalising caption: “New year.
+When it was announced that Tame Impala would be headlining Coachella in 2019, the band shared a picture of the festival line-up on Instagram accompanied by the tantalising caption: “New year.
 New shows.
 New sounds.”

 When will the new Tame Impala album be released?

 This is currently unconfirmed.
-However, Tame Impala frontman Kevin Parker has said he’d be disappointed if the band didn’t release their new album by summer.
-Ask by Beats 1 DJ Matt Wilkinson if there’d be a new album in 2019, Parker said: “I would very much hope so.
+However, Kevin Parker has said he’d be disappointed if the band didn’t release their new album by summer.
+Asked by Beats 1 DJ Matt Wilkinson if there’d be a new album in 2019, Parker said: “I would very much hope so.
 I’d be very disappointed if we didn’t have something out by then.

 What will Tame Impala’s fourth album sound like?

 Additionally, the musician has expressed interest in working with the “god-like” Daft Punk.
-When asked by Billboard who he’d like to work with, Parker said he held the French dance duo in “absolutely legendary regard,” adding: “They’re so god-like to me, but I don’t even know what I’d do or how I’d do it with them.”
+When asked by Billboard who he’d like to work with, Parker said that he held the French dance duo in “absolutely legendary regard,” adding: “They’re so God-like to me, but I don’t even know what I’d do or how I’d do it with them.”